skojaku/calculator-mcp-server/README.md

 3. Once installed, Claude will automatically have access to all the mathematical tools and functions.

+## Integration with Claude Code

+1. Make sure to install the MCP server in Claude Desktop

+2. Run `claude mcp add-from-claude-desktop`

+3. Select "FastMCP"

 ## Usage Examples

 After integrating with Claude Desktop, you can ask Claude to perform various mathematical operations.
 Here are some examples: